 “As the indictment says, they are not attacking his First Amendment right…But that does not protect you from entering into a conspiracy.”

 Quoting Bill Barr provides an external viewpoint without making it the central narrative of the article.
 Nevertheless, despite the piece presenting undiluted facts and Bernstein not laying out her exact opinion on the matter, there is a subtle but consistent tone leaning against Trump.
-This tendency of tone is pervasive throughout the piece, focusing on the gravity of the charges and alleged wrongdoings rather than a balanced presentation of the situation or potential defenses.
+This tendency of tone is pervasive throughout the piece, focusing on the gravity of the charges and alleged wrongdoings of the former President rather than a balanced presentation of the situation or potential defenses.

 Expediency Bias: